One of the things that new comedians want to know is this:

 Every headliner level comedian evaluated was able to generate a minimum average of 18 seconds of laughter for each performing minute evaluated.

 Then you just measure the the accumulated seconds of laughter generated for any given time period and calculating the ratio of performance time vs. accumulated audience laughter time.
 This report shows you how:

 While this process won’t provide a minute-by-minute performance breakdown like Comedy Evaluator Pro provides, it will provide an objective overall snapshot of any comedian’s performance level for any given stand-up comedy performance.

 What is important to know and understand is this:

-I should also mention that a comedian doesn’t have to hold the “title” of headliner in order to generate headliner laughter levels, which brings me to this:
+I should also mention that a comedian DOES NOT have to hold the “title” of headliner in order to generate headliner laughter levels, which brings me to this:

 It will be a comedian’s ability to generate high level laughter from audiences that will directly impact their ability to progress from the open mic scene to opening act, opening act to feature act and feature act to headliner.

 One of the reasons why there are tremendous potential opportunities for comedians is that so many new comedians simply cannot generate the laughter levels needed to not only slay audiences, but to also capture the attention of comedy club owner and managers, talent buyers, talent bookers and agents.

-So until a comedian can generate an average of 18 seconds of laughter per minute with their stand-up comedy material, they are not going to get very far as a comedian whether they choose to believe that or not.
+So until a comedian can generate an average of 18 seconds of laughter per minute (or more) with their stand-up comedy material, they are not going to get very far as a comedian whether they choose to believe that or not.